fejlek/Nine-Circles-Statistics/9 Ninth Circle - LASSO/Ninth_circle_lasso_1.md

 ### Post-Selection Inference

-Since the LASSO, due to the penalization, often produces substantially biased estimates (due to shrinkage coefficients), one could consider using LASSO merely to select the predictors in the model and then refit the model using the usual non-penalized regression methods (so-called *Post-LASSO estimator*).
+Since the LASSO, due to the penalization, often produces substantially biased estimates (due to shrinkage of coefficients), one could consider using LASSO merely to select the predictors in the model and then refit the model using the usual non-penalized regression methods (so-called *post-LASSO estimator*).
 However, there are several issues with this procedure.

 The default confidence intervals and P-values from the non-penalized regression can be overly optimistic because they ignore the prior selection procedure.
 The LASSO selection could also miss some important covariates, leading to omitted-variable bias in the final model \[7\].
-Although using asymptotical properties of the LASSO estimates mentioned in our brief review, one could obtain a valid inference under “ideal” circumstances; see \[9\] for a more detailed investigation of the “naive” post-selection inference.
+Although, using asymptotic properties of the LASSO estimates mentioned in our brief review, one could obtain a valid inference under “ideal” circumstances; see \[9\] for a more detailed investigation of the “naive” post-selection inference.